Metal Processing Module

 Steel quenching is a heat treatment process where steel parts that have been heated to a fully austenitic state are rapidly cooled.
 Steel quenching is also a multiphysics process, as it involves a combination of austenite decomposition, heat transfer, and structural analysis.
 The Metal Processing Module provides specialized features and functionality to facilitate the model setup for this multiphysics process.

-After running the analysis, you can examine phase compositions and the influence of cooling rate on the final distortions and residual stresses during the quenching of a component.
+After running the analysis, phase compositions and the influence of cooling rate on the final distortions and residual stresses during the quenching of a component can be examined.
 These results provide insight into the efficacy of a certain quenchant and how the physical geometry of a component affects the attainable phase composition in its interior.

 Carburization